Schema Validation

 export default class MyNode extends IONode<Config> {

-static readonly outputsSchema: Schema[] = [SuccessSchema, ErrorSchema];
+static readonly outputsSchema: Schema[] = [SuccessSchema, FailedSchema];

 static readonly validateOutput = true;

-async input(msg: any) {
+async input(msg: Input) {

 try {